-Peter's research and interests focus on applying engineering mindsets to solve complex immunological problems by utilizing interesting chemical approaches.
-Peter has been interested in both engineering solutions and immunology ever since he was a kid growing up in Columbus, Ohio.
+Peter's research and interests are focused on applying engineering mindsets to solve complex immunological problems by utilizing interesting chemical approaches.
+He has always been interested in both engineering solutions and immunology ever since he was a kid growing up in Columbus, Ohio.
 Due to his severe peanut allergy, he has always been interested in immunology, but his penchant for engineering was fostered during his undergraduate experience at the University of Dayton, where he majored in chemical engineering.
 After this, he attended the University of Notre Dame, where he worked on developing novel diagnostics and targeted therapies for food and drug allergies.
-He joined the Esser-Kahn Group to continue fostering and growing his love of immunology, chemistry, and engineering by working on designing new systems for both vaccines and autoimmune diseases that utilize innate immunity.
+He joined the Esser-Kahn group to continue fostering and growing his love of immunology, chemistry and engineering by working on designing new systems for both vaccines and autoimmune diseases which utilize innate immunity.

 Advisor: Dr. Basar Bilgicer

 Dissertation: “Inhibitors for Allergic Reactions to Peanuts and Drugs: Epitope Analysis, Molecular Design and Characterization”

 “The things that we love tell us what we are.”- St. Thomas Aquinas

 First Responder Dendritic Cell Characterization: Dendritic cells are the initial cells to uptake and process pathogen material, but recent research has shown there is a substate of dendritic cells that has increases reactivity to pathogens.
 My research involves using microparticles to isolate these highly responsive cells, we call First Responder Cells (FRs) and characterize them.
 I have developed a successfully targeting system for FRs and shown that active targeting of FRs improves overall immune responses.